 PADI Divemaster

-After you’ve completed your Rescue Diver course, you’ll continue on to become a PADI Divemaster.
+After you’ve completed your Rescue Diver course, and have logged at least 40 scuba dives, you’ll continue to the PADI Divemaster course.
 As a Divemaster, you’ll be able to supervise scuba diving activities and assist PADI Instructors with scuba classes.
-PADI Divemaster is the first step in your diving career.
+PADI Divemaster is the first step in your professional diving career.

 This course includes: